We’ve gotten a lot of questions about how to actually have fun while tent camping with toddlers so here are some of our best tips and tricks!

 Here are some of the additional items you’ll need to pack when going camping with toddlers, aside from the usual camping packing list:

 Travel cot if your child usually sleeps in their own crib.
 These are easy to set up and provide a firm and flat surface for your child to sleep in!
-Make sure they have a warm sleeping bag if you choose this option since you won’t be able to monitor their warmth levels throughout the night.
+Make sure they have a warm sleeping bag if you choose this option.

-Toddler camping chairs might seem a bit extra, but there’s nothing like having a SEATED toddler while they’re eating their dinner.
+Camping chairs for toddlers might seem a bit extra, but there’s nothing like having a SEATED toddler while they’re eating their dinner.
 I thought having a picnic blanket would be enough, but that does encourage a lot more roaming than I’d like during meals and things get.. well.. everywhere.
 Having chairs helps with the whole sitting down situation and prevents free-range toddlers during meals 🙂

 We always take our portable potty no matter where we go.
 You can use it as either a seat cover for a regular toilet, or as a standalone potty and it’s extremely small.
 We store it under the seat in the car for easy access and pulling over on the side of the road during emergencies 🙂 Make sure you read up on proper potty etiquette!